subframe7536/maple-font/README.md

 Maple Mono is an open source monospace font focused on smoothing your coding flow.

-I create it to enhance my working experience, and hope that it can be useful to others.
+I created it to enhance my working experience, and hope that it can be useful to others.

-V7 is a completely remade version, providing variable font format and source files of font project, redesigning more than half of the glyphs and offering smarter ligatures.
+V7 is a completely remade version, providing variable font format and source files of the font project, redesigning more than half of the glyphs, and offering smarter ligatures.
 You can checkout V6 [here](https://github.com/subframe7536/maple-font/tree/main)

 ## Features